JSEcoin/captcha/README.md

 **[JSECOIN](https://jsecoin.com/)** [THE FUTURE BLOCKCHAIN & ECOSYSTEM FOR ECOMMERCE AND DIGITAL ADVERTISING]

+## WARNING

+We are still working on the interface and know there are still a number of bugs and cross browser issues - please be patient.. in the meantime please use our original [captcha UI code from here](https://github.com/JSEcoin/server/tree/master/embed/captcha).

 ## Overview
 JSE Captcha is a free to use bot prevention tool.
 It can be used to protect content and endpoints from automated requests.